michalfilippi/pytimers/docs/source/usage.rst

     Hello from code block.
     INFO:pytimers.triggers.logger_trigger:Finished code block in 1s 1.143ms [1.001s].

-Entering the context manager actually returns an instance of a :py:class:`pytimers.clock.StartedClock`.
+Entering the context manager actually returns an instance of a :py:class:`pytimers.clock.Clock`.
 This allows you to access the current duration from inside of the code block but also the measured duration after the context manager is closed.

 .. code-block:: python